Quafadas/dedav4s/README.md

     viz.vega.plots.BarChart()

 Which would use the default data.
+Remember... the spec is just a JSON object.
+The case class accepts a list of modifiers to the spec.

 ## Assuming you have the "viz.PlotTargets.desktopBrowser" target in scope.